GiovanniGrieco/corsaro.github.io/index.md

 		- HTML
 		- SCSS (only for front-end developers)
 		- Basic linux server management skills

+* #### Numbers
+A simple local-multiplayer terminal-based game written in C++.
+Numbers is a subsidiary project of Grid., it will be open source one day, or it will be merged with the main one.

 * #### Tapher
 Tapher is a PHP-CLI application that helps users to resolve big data tables written in ASCII and convert them into SQL statements.
 It's simple to use, it uses 2048kb of RAM, it also can manage big txt files (>50GB) and requires only PHP installed on your machine.
 Currently, it has no GUI and can only convert CSV-like ASCII tables.